ostadabbas/ASD-Behavior-Classification/README.md

 For pose estimation the requirement file is requirement_caffe.txt.
 Please create a conda enviornment using this file which contains all the necessary libraries and dependencies.
 Once you create the enviornment, you can follow the instructions provided in pose estimation section.

-Once Enviornment is setup, next thing to be done is to install [Detect and Track Code] (https://github.com/facebookresearch/DetectAndTrack).
-Please follow the instruction as informed there to install the algorithm code.
-Next please replace the tools/test_on_single_video.py from our directory to the Detect and Track Tools/test_on_single_video.py. copy all the otehr files from our directory to Detec and Track home directory.

 * Preparing for PoTion and Classification